EmilHvitfeldt/smltar/docs/06_ml_regression.md

 ## Summary {#mlregressionsummary}

 You can use regression modeling to predict a continuous variable from a data set, including a text data set.
 Linear support vector machine models, along with regularized linear models (which we will cover in the next chapter), often work well for text data sets, while tree-based models such as random forest often behave poorly in practice.
-There are many possible preprocessing steps for text data, from removing stop words to n-gram tokenization strategies to lemmatization, that may improve your model.
+There are many possible \index{preprocessing}preprocessing steps for text data, from removing stop words to \index{tokenization!n-gram}n-gram tokenization strategies to \index{lemmas}lemmatization, that may improve your model.
 Resampling data sets and careful use of metrics allow you to make good choices among these possible options, given your own concerns and priorities.

 ### In this chapter, you learned: